-- 1.3.1 If at any time the captain is not available, a deputy shall act for him. - 1.3.2 If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
-See clause1.2. - 1.3.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
-See clause 13.4 (The toss). - 1.3.4 Each Member Board must nominate its Team Captain for the event to the ICC. - 1.3.5 If the Captain plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the ICC Code of Conduct unless the captain is off the field for wholly acceptable reasons for the entirety of his team's fielding innings.
+- 1.3.1 If at any time the captain is not available, a deputy shall act for him. - 1.3.2 If a captain is not available to nominate the players, then any one of the nominated member of playing eleven of that team may act as her deputy to do so.
+See clause 1.2. - 1.3.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
+See clause 13.4(The toss). - 1.3.4 Each Association must nominate its 'T20 Team Captain' to the BCCI when appointed. - 1.3.5 If the 'T20 Team Captain' is not participating in a match, the relevant Association must nominate a replacement 'T20 Team Captain' for the match.
+The Association shall advise the BCCI Match Referee. - 1.3.6 If the 'T20 Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the BCCI Code of Conduct.